Kalamazoo County Clerk/Register Office

 - Your county clerk's office

-- Any Department of Human Services (DHS) office (if a client).
+- Any Department of Health and Human Services (DHHS) office (if a client).

 - Specified agencies providing services through the FIA, Department of Community Health or Michigan Jobs Commission that offer voter registration services to their clients.